 At long last, classic spring weather arrives to Gardiner and Yellowstone National Park!
-By May 24, all park roads are open, early spring flowers begin to bloom, and you’ll be hard-pressed to drive through Gardiner and the park’s Northern Range without spotting at least a few baby animals.
+By May 27, all park roads are open (weather dependent), early spring flowers begin to bloom, and you’ll be hard-pressed to drive through Gardiner and the park’s Northern Range without spotting at least a few baby animals.
 Bears are particularly active this time of year, so be sure to pack your bear spray and plan accordingly if you want to take advantage of spring hiking.

 Green hillsides in May at the North Entrance/Yellowstone NPS

 Along with Old Faithful, Grand Prismatic Spring, and the Grand Canyon of the Yellowstone, visitors can drive to lesser-visited—but still spectacular—attractions like Yellowstone Lake and West Thumb Geyser Basin.
 The weather is generally comfortable enough for camping, though we’d recommend bringing extra blankets as nights are still quite chilly.